alhajee/ckan/doc/extensions/adding-custom-fields.rst

 Updating templates
 ^^^^^^^^^^^^^^^^^^

-In order for our new field to be visible on the CKAN front-end, we need to update the templates.
+In order for our new field to be visible on the FMLD front-end, we need to update the templates.
 Add an additional line to make the plugin implement the IConfigurer interface